ramondepieri/uiAutomationPureJavaSelenium/README.md

 # Drivers

 The drivers are prepared to work with chrome 79 version and firefox > 60.
-Each operation system has your own driver.
+Each operational system has your own driver.
 In necessity of update the driver the name should be kept.
 Example:
 ![alt text](https://raw.githubusercontent.com/ramondepieri/uiAutomationPureJavaSelenium/master/documentation/drivers.PNG)

 # Run the automation